DRossyCPNV/LifeProManager/Readme.md

        style="width: 48%;" min-width: 180px;>
 </p>

 ### Features
 - 🚀 Fast and responsive – even with 1,000+ tasks
 - 🔍 Thoroughly tested
+- 📦 Smart file‑based architecture – everything fits in a single, portable DB file
 - 📤 Export tasks to a clean, date‑sorted HTML page
 - 🎂 Birthday calendar listing all names and the age they’ll reach this year
-- 🌐 Fully localized in English and French
-  (except for the MonthCalendar control - a WinForms limitation)
+- 🌐 Fully localized in English and French (the MonthCalendar control follows the OS culture settings, as per WinForms design).

 ### How to Run
 - Clone this repository